marazt/RestMocker/README.md

 License The MIT License (MIT)

-Last updated 17 May 2015
+Last updated 21 May 2015

 Versions
 -----------------

+**1.0.2 - 2015/05/21**

+* Added Ninject IoC.
+I wanted to use Ninject OwinHost too, but there is a problem that after downloading these package, project needs tp reference System.Web because of routing - and this is bad.
+So it is done without is.

 **1.0.1 - 2015/05/17**